abap-community/abap-community/remote-events/README.md

 It is the responsibility of the person directing to register their user.

-Whej defining who your partner will be during the iteration, we will use Slack to coordinate.
+For defining who your partner will be during the iteration, we will use Slack to coordinate.

 # How will we coordinate during the event?